salma-svg/salma-svg.github.io/projects/OCL/methodology.md

    - **Material Proportions**: Ensure proportions are within specified minimum and maximum limits.

-  For certain materials, the proportion used in the blend is restricted between specific bounds: (the bounds in the image are just examples, the value is an input that the user can change)
+  For certain materials, the proportion used in the blend is restricted between specific bounds:

  ![First Material Constraints](assets/material1.png)
     for specific materials  i